OttoHagg/staert/README.md

 Installation
 ------------
 [Download](https://github.com/OttoHagg/staert/archive/master.zip) and extract STAERT to some local directory.
-Using your favorite text editor, open favorites.js and edit the "favorites" JavaScript array.
+Using your favorite text editor, open config.js and edit away.

 ### Local Installation
-Set your customized index.html file to be your homepage in your browser.
+Set index.html file to be your homepage in your browser.

 ### Web Host Installation
 Upload your customized STAERT files to your web host and set index.html to be your homepage.